jonlpersson/ed-latimore/site/_posts/2017-03-06-9-lessons-from-living-by-crackheads--crack-dealers.md

 Biggie warned about this in his song The Ten Crack Commandmenets.
 Check out my breakdown of this rule and others [here in this post](/ten-crack-commandments-business-and-life-lessons/).

 On a more general note, most hood violence is drug-related.
-The rest of the violence is because of people taking advantage of someone who comes off as a weak, easy target.&nbsp;
+The rest of the violence is because of people taking advantage of someone who comes off as a weak, easy target.

 It's about controlling who sells what, where, and for how much.
 Random muggings aren't as common as shooting disputes over street corners.